Specifier's Report: Outfitting 21st-Century Educational Facilities

 Another way to seek help is by talking with vendors.
 That’s what Suzie Pearson, principal of Wallace Elementary in Johnston, Iowa, did.
 “Our focus was moving from a teacher-directed to a student-centered environment,” she notes, describing how the school recently underwent a transformation from a middle school to an elementary school serving 400 preschoolers and 650 K-5 students (with a capacity for 800-plus K-5 students).
 She spent a lot of time talking with numerous furniture manufacturers to find product that met her definition of a student-centered environment.
 “We could choose desks or tables,” she recalls, “and, while they could be configured in different ways, at the end of the day, they were still desks or tables.”

-Finally, at a conference, Pearson found NorvaNivel, a Dallas-based furniture manufacturer that focuses on creating product for “flexible, agile, and collaborative learning environments” (norvanivel.com) and learned that the company was willing to work with her team to alter product design to more closely meet classroom needs.
+Finally, at a conference, Pearson found NorvaNivel, a Dallas-based furniture manufacturer that focuses on creating product for “flexible, agile, and collaborative learning environments” (norvanivel.com) and learned that the company, along with ELB (www.elbeducation.com), was willing to work with her team to alter classroom design to more closely meet student and educator needs.
 As one example, the company has a teacher station wherein the top could be lifted so that items could be stored beneath.
 “We asked if they could change it from a lift top to a drawer,” she says.
 “They were willing to take our ideas and suggestions and implement them to meet our needs.
 We wanted that.
 We didn’t want to buy product that didn’t meet our needs.”

 Pearson is now working with other administrators in the Johnston Community School District, which serves approximately 7,400 students with general fund budget of $85 million, according to its website (www.johnstoncsd.org), to transform its other schools to student-centered environments.